olgaAsmith/react-mesto-auth/README.md

 Old JS project is rewrote by using React.

-Addcomponents and add functions that simplified old app.
+Add components and add functions that simplified old app.

 Changed HTML to JSX and added simple functionality open/close modal windows and getting data from api.